 Why Birds Hit Windows—and How You Can Help Prevent It

-Often a collision will temporarily stun a bird but it will fly off, seemingly recovered, a few moments later.
-Many times these birds die later, from internal bleeding or bruising, especially on the brain.
-Dr. Daniel Klem of Muhlenberg College has researched this issue since the 1970s.
-He writes, “Intensive studies at single homes reveal one out of every two strikes results in a fatality.”
-Klem adds, “Glass is an indiscriminate killer that takes the fit as well as the unfit of a species’ population.”
+What happens to birds that hit windows?
+Sadly, the bird often dies, even when it is only temporarily stunned and manages to fly away.
+Many times these birds die later from internal bleeding or bruising, especially on the brain.
+Daniel Klem of Muhlenberg College has researched this issue since the 1970s.
+He writes, “Glass is an indiscriminate killer that takes the fit as well as the unfit of a species’ population.”

 Why Birds Collide With Windows

-There are two main types of window collision mortality.
-The first happens by day, when birds crash into windows because they see reflections of the landscape or see through the glass to potted plants or vegetation on the other side.
-The second type happens by night, when nocturnal migrants (including tanagers, orioles, thrushes, catbirds, and warblers) hit lighted windows that jut into their airspace.
-Some of these nighttime collisions are due to simple chance, but much more often the nocturnal migrants are lured to their deaths by the lights.
+There are two main types of window collisions: daytime and nighttime.
+In daylight, birds crash into windows because they see reflections of vegetation or see through the glass to potted plants or vegetation on the other side.
+At night, nocturnal migrants (including most songbirds) crash because they fly into lighted windows.
+Some of these nighttime collisions are due to chance, but much more often the nocturnal migrants are lured to their deaths by the lights.
 For reasons not entirely understood, lights divert nocturnal migrants from their original path, especially in low-ceiling or foggy conditions.
-In the lighted area, they mill about, often colliding with one another or the lighted structure.
+In the lighted area, they mill about, sometimes colliding with one another or the lighted structure.
 The Fatal Light Awareness Program, based in Toronto, Canada, has much more about this problem.

-- Cover the glass on the outside with window screening or netting at least 3 inches from the glass, taut enough to bounce birds off before they can hit the glass.
-This can be extremely effective.
-The Cornell Lab installed crop netting—the kind used to keep birds away from fruit trees—in front of a large picture window next to our bird-feeding garden.
-Small-mesh netting is best—ours is 5/8″ (1.6 cm) in diameter—so if birds do fly into it they won’t get their heads or bodies entangled but will bounce off unharmed.
+- Netting.
+Cover the glass on the outside with netting at least 3 inches from the glass, taut enough to bounce birds off before they hit.
+Small-mesh netting (around 5/8″ or 1.6 cm) is best, so that birds don’t get their heads or bodies entangled but will bounce off unharmed.
 You can mount the netting on a frame, such as a storm-window frame, for easy installation and removal.

 - Install external shutters and keep them closed when you’re not in the room or taking advantage of the light or view.
 (These can be huge energy savers, too!)